radio-jaune/website/README.md

   * everytime any watched file is changed, the incremental build is relaunched from start, and server triggers page reload (jsut lke hugo dev server)
 * So Ok I will try gulp-nodemon instead of BrowserSync, to compare and see if i have better

-My first Gulp build has a design that satifies me, but not...
+My first Gulp build has a design that satifies me, but I want to enlighten that topic.

+I can also have a look a https://www.npmjs.com/package/chokidar

+## The Gulp build and Image Processing

 This task is about adding gulp tasks to :
 * keep the original image file